iExec Protocol

 } catch (e) {

-// do not log anything that could reveal the requester secrets!
+// do not log anything that could reveal the app developer secret!

 process.exit(1);